 Who is Aidan Ray?

-In a recent extended interview, Ray told me that his motivation is to find a place where he can truly get the education he desires.
+In a recent extended interview with Recruiting+, Ray told me that his motivation is to find a place where he can truly get the education he desires.
 He hopes to pursue a degree in biology and eventually study medicine, specifically anesthesiology.
 His high school offers a course called Clinical Rotations, where he gets to shadow medical professionals.
 That’s not a conversation I have every day with a recruit.

 He first heard from the staff when general manager Wes Fritz invited him to a spring practice.
 Since then, Coach Naghavi has been building a relationship with Ray.
 What makes Houston so attractive to him is the bond the players have with each other, as well as the way that Naghavi and his assistants coach them.